 Mathematics is such a magical subject, as it can be found all around us.
 It is a vital part of learning with the Early Years Foundation Stage as number and numerical patterns can be part of children’s everyday life.
 I hope to instil an enjoyment of maths to all the children I teach, giving them a confident start in their mathematical learning journey.

 At St Petroc’s, our aim is for every child to develop a deep understanding of Maths, equipping them with the skills of calculation, reasoning and problem solving, that they need in their life beyond school.
 Following a mastery approach linked to the delivery of Power Maths, we strive to spark curiosity and excitement in the subject and a desire to constantly improve in the skills we learn along the way.
-We encourage the use of practical resources where possible to support understanding, whilst also developing the ability to apply our maths knowledge across other subject areas.
+Fostering a Growth Mindset, we encourage children to reflect on their own learning throughout lessons and realise the importance in making mistakes.
+We use the Concrete, Pictoral, Abstract approach to support understanding for all learners and ensure progress throughout lessons and across year groups.

 All classes have the opportunity to use the Power Maths delivery (a small-step mastery approach), which gives children the opportunity to apply skills to both reasoning and problem solving activities.
 Wherever possible, we provide practical activities that enable the children to practice these skills.
 In addition, we aim to make learning meaningful and fun by linking these maths skills to other areas of the curriculum and to real-life situations

 Across the school we use an initiative called the 99 Club, which helps our children with their mathematical fluency.
 99 Club has been developed to help raise standards by encouraging pupils to improve their fluency in number.
 This will therefore increase the speed and confidence in which they tackle similar problems in Maths sessions, across the curriculum and in day-to-day life.